-A Sonohysterogram is an ultrasound procedure utilized to evaluate the uterine cavity.
+A sonohysterogram, also known as saline infusion sonohysterogram (SIS), is an ultrasound procedure utilized to evaluate the uterine cavity.
 The test will determine if uterine abnormalities, such as, fibroids, polyps, scar tissue or uterine malformations, are present.
 It is routinely performed before In Vitro Fertilization (IVF) to make sure that there are no abnormalities which may interfere with embryo implantation.
 The test takes only a few minutes to complete and is associated with little discomfort, if any.

-During the exam, a speculum (fig. 1) is inserted into the vagina, and an antiseptic solution is utilized to cleanse the vagina and the cervix.
+During the sonohysterogram, a speculum is inserted into the vagina, and an antiseptic solution is utilized to cleanse the vagina and the cervix.
 A small soft catheter is then inserted through the cervix into the uterus.

-A vaginal ultrasound (fig. 2) is then performed.
+A vaginal ultrasound is then performed.
 The uterus is seen as a “pear-shaped” structure outlined in blue.
 The empty uterine cavity is outlined in yellow.

-The sonohysterogram begins with slow injection of small amount of saline solution into the uterus to determine if there are any uterine abnormalities present.
+The sonohysterogram begins with a slow injection of a small amount of saline solution into the uterus to determine if there are any uterine abnormalities present.

-When the sonohysterogram is abnormal (fig. 4), a “filling defect” or a fibroid (outlined in red) can be seen within the saline solution filling the uterine cavity (outlined in yellow).
+When the sonohysterogram is abnormal, a “filling defect” or a fibroid can be seen within the saline solution filling the uterine cavity.
 Such fibroids or polyps can interfere with fertility and require surgical procedure to remove them.

 The best time to perform the test is 6-10 days from the beginning of your menstrual cycle.
 A pregnancy test is performed to make sure you are not pregnant.